Knowing when to seek help for your teenager’s anxiety

 “My 13-year-old daughter gets extremely anxious before every math exam, obsessing about it for days in advance.
 Her anxiety peaks on exam days, and the relief she experiences post-exam is palpable.
 In spite of her nervousness, all of her exam grades have been A’s and B’s.”

 Without any other significant incidents of anxiety, this case doesn’t appear to be an anxiety disorder.
-Despite discomfort, she performs on the exams and her anxiety doesn’t linger after the test is done.
+Despite some discomfort, she performs well on the exams and her anxiety doesn’t linger after the test is done.
 Learning some relaxation techniques would be beneficial but professional help doesn’t seem warranted.

 Example 2: Social Avoidance